xwmx/nb/README.md

 The full content of the bookmarked page in raw HTML.

-`nb` uses this section to save the page content when `pandoc` is not available to convert it to Markdown.
+`nb` uses this section to save the source HTML page content when `pandoc` is not available to convert it to Markdown.

 ### `nb` Notebook Specification